Seed School Instructors

 Our staff instructors and guest educators are experts in their fields: geneticists, farmers, breeders, seed producers, policy experts, and business owners.
 Not all instructors teach every Seed School.
 See individual course details for more info.

-Bill McDorman is a co-founder and Executive Director of the Rocky Mountain Seed Alliance.
+Bill McDorman is a co-founder of the Rocky Mountain Seed Alliance.
 He is a seed saver, writer, and educator based in Cornville, Arizona.
 In his nearly 30 years of seed experience, he has co-founded a number of nonprofit projects and seed companies including the Down Home Project, Garden City Seeds, Seeds Trust, High Altitude Gardens, the Sawtooth Botanical Gardens, Seed School, and the Rocky Mountain Seed Alliance.
 He is author of the book Basic Seed Saving Bill and his wife Belle Starr were formerly directors of Native Seeds/SEARCH, a seed conservation organization serving the Greater Southwest.

 Don Tipping is a dynamic and inspiring instructor with 20 years of experience in organic and biodynamic farming, seed saving, permaculture, eco-forestry and enthusiastic on-farm education.
 Don is the owner of Siskiyou Seeds and Seven Seeds Farm, where he teaches the Seed Academy.
 He helped to found the Siskiyou Sustainable Cooperative which manages a 300 share CSA, commercial seed growing, an equipment co-op and internship curriculum among 12 cooperating farms.
 Don is also co-founder of the Family Farmers Seed Cooperative, a seed grower, marketing and distribution cooperative comprised of 10 western organic farms.